-As we head into the first full week of May, I just wanted to pause today to say one thing to you: YOU CAN DO IT.
+As you get to the end of a school year, I just want to pause today to say one thing to you: YOU CAN DO IT.

 In early May, we’re all at mile 20 in the school-year marathon – so tired, and the finish line isn’t yet in sight.
 Whether our kids are in public or private school, or are homeschooled, May is tough.